'Arts and crafts from far-flung destinations form an important part of my designs,' explains Kit Kemp.

-My favourite beaded lights have to be the Kirdi’s pendant lights.
-Made from vibrantly colourful beaded aprons, we hang these in clusters to make most of the fabulous beadwork and bright colours.
+My favorite beaded lights have to be the Kirdi’s pendant lights.
+Made from vibrantly colorful beaded aprons, we hang these in clusters to make most of the fabulous beadwork and bright colors.

 Lastly we love to use beaded trims on curtains and cushions to add a fun accent to a room.
 It is something you might have to look at for a second time to notice.

-The traditional process of hand block printing on textiles with rich colours has been practised in Rajasthan for around 500 years and we have spent time in Jaipur discovering its history and craft.
+The traditional process of hand block printing on textiles with rich colors has been practised in Rajasthan for around 500 years and we have spent time in Jaipur discovering its history and craft.

-The process takes time and skill, as the pattern must be stamped repeatedly across the fabric, colour by colour.
+The process takes time and skill, as the pattern must be stamped repeatedly across the fabric, color by color.
 The subtle gaps and overlaps are a beautiful reminder of the handwork and give block printing its iconic look.
-Colours made from natural dyes celebrating nature is a winning combination.
+Colors made from natural dyes celebrating nature is a winning combination.

 A print starts with the design, drawn on paper and carved by hand onto the wooden blocks which are approximately 18-24cm.
 The physical block is the design for a single repeat, which is then stamped in rows across the fabric.